Growth & Care

 Accent, Mass Planting, Hedges/Screening, General Garden Use

 Blue Muffin® Viburnum is blanketed in stunning creamy white flat-top flowers at the ends of the branches in late spring.
 The powder blue fruits are held in abundance in spectacular clusters from early to late fall.
-It has forest green foliage throughout the season.
+It has forest green deciduous foliage.
 The serrated oval leaves turn an outstanding deep purple in the fall.